kahnvex/slugnet/docs-src/layers.rst

   :show-inheritance:
   :members:

-An example of using two dense layers to train a multi-layer neural network to classify mnist data can be seen below.
+An example of using two dense layers to train a multi-layer deep network to classify mnist data can be seen below.

 .. literalinclude:: ../slugnet/examples/mnist.py